paulschellin/Waveform/README.md

 Waveform is a C++ header-only library which represents both the time and the frequency domains of a waveform/signal as a single object, transforming using FFTW automatically when needed.

-The Waveform class provides a safe, intuitive interface to allow a signal (or trace, or waveform) to be described in either the time domain or in the frequency domain, and manipulated in either domain without explicitly needing to convert the datatype from one domain to another.
+The Waveform class provides a safe, intuitive interface to allow a signal to be described in either the time domain or in the frequency domain and then manipulated in any domain without explicitly needing to transform from one domain to another.

 This library attempts to parallel the nature of waveforms in that the time domain, frequency domain, S domain, etc. are simply different representations of a singular physical entity.